Derivation of the Variational Bayes Equations: Abstract

 \section{Abstract}

 {The derivation of key equations for the variational Bayes approach is well-known in certain circles.
-However, translating the fundamental derivations (e.g., as found in Beal (2003)) to the notation of Friston (2013, 2015) is somewhat delicate.
+However, translating the fundamental derivations (e.g., as found in Beal's work) to Friston's notation is somewhat delicate.
 Further, the notion of using variational Bayes in the context of a system with a Markov blanket requires special attention.
 This Technical Report presents the derivation in detail.
 It further illustrates how the variational Bayes method provides a framework for a new computational engine, incorporating the 2-D cluster variation method (CVM), which provides a necessary free energy equation that can be minimized across both the external and representational systems' states, respectively. }

 \begin{flushright} ``Do you understand this?'' she demanded. ... \\

 ``It seems simple enough,'' he said after a moment.\\

 ``I knew it,'' she muttered, crossing her arms. ``I knew it was written in male.''\\